2023 Policy Agenda

 State

-Reinstate and refund WIC 12550 to provide for Special Circumstances for SSI/SSP recipients.
+Reinstate and refund WIC 12550 to provide for Special Circumstances for SSI/SSP.

-Restore all SSI/SSP grants to at least the Supplemental Poverty Measure as a down payment to the Elder Economic Security Index.
+Restore all SSI/SSP grants to at least the Federal Poverty Level.

 TAX POLICY